Consistency Wins the Race

 • Look at your goals and decide what you need to do with consistency to achieve them.

-• Determine which of the seven suggestions above apply to your situation.
+• Determine which of the seven suggestions above applies to your situation.

 • Put together a daily action plan.